sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>swatch</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tool for actively monitoring log files
+Short desc    : Tool for actively monitoring log files
 URL          : http://swatch.sourceforge.net/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The Simple WATCHer is an automated monitoring tool that is capable
+Descript     : The Simple WATCHer is an automated monitoring tool that is capable
              : of alerting system administrators of anything that matches the
              : patterns described in the configuration file, whilst constantly
              : searching logfiles using perl.